Parameter-wise co-clustering for high-dimensional data: Gaussian-Based Clustering for High Dimensional Data

-The earliest use of a Gaussian mixture model for clustering can be found in \cite{wolfe65}.
-Other early work on Gaussian mixture models for clustering can be found in \cite{baum70} and \cite{scott71}.
+The use of a Gaussian mixture model for clustering can be traced back to \cite{wolfe65}.
+Other early work on Gaussian mixture models can be found in \cite{baum70} and \cite{scott71}.
 A detailed review of model-based clustering and classification is given by \cite{mcnicholas16b}, including related estimation and model selection procedures.